Here are some interesting Zambia facts which were chosen and researched by kids especially for kids.

 Zambia is a 7 hours flight from Dubai and 2 hours flight from Johannesburg/South Africa, 14 hours flight from London/UK.

-The most prominent European explorer to Zambia was Sir David Livingstone.
+The name Victoria Falls was given to the waterfalls by the most prominent European explorer who came to Zambia in the 19th century.
+This was Sir David Livingstone.
 In 1855, he was the first European who saw the huge waterfalls on the Zambezi River.
 Livingstone named these waterfalls after the Queen Victoria.

 The economy in Zambia is mainly driven by the mining industry, agriculture and fisheries as well as tourism.

 Zambia's mining industry mainly consists of copper and cobalt mining.
 The main mining area is in the country's north west, a stretch which is also called 'the copper belt'.
 During the copper mining process uranium resources are also exploited.
 Uranium is used for nuclear power production.
-The government now plans to build the first nuclear power plant in Zambia.
+The government now plans to build the first nuclear power plant and nuclear research centre in Zambia together with Rosatom from Russia.

-Zambia exports of tobacco, corn, cotton and flowers.
-The main export partners are Switzerland and China.
+Zambia exports mainly tobacco, gold, corn, sugar, cotton and flowers.

 The major cities in Zambia are Lusaka, Ndola, Kitwe and Mufulira.